Getting started

 Many common blood tests are unaffected by what you've recently eaten.
 These include:

-- Vitamin B12 and folate — generally stable regardless of meals
+- Vitamin D, B12, and folate, which stay stable regardless of meals

-- Liver function (ALT, AST, ALP, bilirubin) — fasting is not typically required, although alcohol the night before can affect some results
+- Liver function (though alcohol the night before can affect it) and CRP

-- PSA (prostate-specific antigen) — not affected by food, but vigorous exercise and ejaculation within 48 hours can raise levels
+- PSA, though exercise and ejaculation within 48 hours can raise it

 5. How long do you need to fast for a blood test?

-- Lipid profile: The NHS notes a 10–14 hour fast for the most accurate triglyceride reading
+- Lipid profile: the NHS notes 10–14 hours for the most accurate triglycerides

 6. What you can and cannot drink while fasting for a blood test